salamharoun/salamharoun.github.io/proximityAnalysis.md

 # Proximity Analysis: Socioeconomic Correlation in CFRO Status
+# Crime-Free Rental Ordinances in Cook County Suburbs

+## Introduction

+This study investigates the racial and economic demographic variables that influence the passage of Crime-Free Rental Ordinances (CFROs) in Cook County, Illinois suburbs.
+The purpose of CFRO is to keep tenants with a history of crime out of a given municipality.
+When passed, landlords may be required to evict tenants who are or have been involved with the criminal justice system.
+Landlords may be fined or lose their rental property license for noncompliance.
+The definition of ‘involvement in the criminal justice system’ remains vague and varies widely between ordinances and often includes alleged criminal activities.
+These ordinances have been criticized for several adverse effects including discriminatory enforcement and neighborhood segregation.

+## Methods

+Cook County is a favorable test subject with over 120 municipalities of varying sizes (from under 1,000 to over 60,000 residents) and demographics (from near-zero to over 90% Black residents).
+This study addresses a gap in research on suburban politics.
+Suburbs are often overshadowed by studies focused on urban centers despite housing a large portion of the American population.

+We examined four hypotheses aimed at explaining the adoption of these nuisance laws:

+- **Racial Threat Hypothesis**
+- **Place Stratification Hypothesis**
+- **Proximity to City Boundaries Hypothesis**
+- **Policy Diffusion Hypothesis**

+The data collected to test these hypotheses were taken from the American Community Survey (ACS) from the US Census Bureau, the Cook County Health Atlas, the Shriver Center on Poverty Law, and the Illinois Housing Development Authority (IHDA).

 The maps below reveal a correlation between cities in Cook County, Illinois with large non-white populations, large voucher reliance populations, and CFRO status.